Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 ♥️ = or,..
 ♣️ = knot (/any|all|../ but one), nth /opcode|function|predicate|../,..
-memory allocation, computation scheduling,.; booking system #/l+-?tp/
+memory allocation, computation scheduling,.; booking system #/l+-?tp/ monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away…

 maintain a list of malfunctional resources in 𝄞triplicate #cfg